 Use the Right Chair

 An ergonomic spa chair can make all the difference when it comes to preventing back pain.
-We really love this one, which is fully adjustable, comfy, and offers excellent back support.
-It’s also nice and low profile, so it won’t take up much space.
+We love this one, which is fully adjustable, comfy, and offers excellent back support.
+It’s also won’t take up much space.
 Be sure to spend some time playing around with the height and seat tilt until you feel comfortable and like you can apply eyelashes easily without placing strain on your body.

 Wear the Right Undergarments

 Supportive undergarments can help your posture, reduce back and shoulder strain, and generally help you feel more energized.
-This high-tech bra provides posture cues, back support, and can be comfortably worn all day.
-The company even offers free return shipping if you need a different size.
+This high-tech bra provides posture cues, back support and can be worn all day comfortably.

 Be sure to pay attention to your posture and how you hold your shoulders, neck, and head while you work.
 If needed, adjust your seat or the client’s position so that you don’t have to lean forward to the point of creating strain or tension.
 Hold your core in and shoulders back.